 This exotic destination located in the heart of the state of Texas is one of the most incredible attractions in the state.

-Hamilton Pool Preserve is a breathtaking place with turquoise waters covered by limestone, reminding me about the Mexican cenotes and exotic destinations.
+Hamilton Pool Preserve is breathtaking, with turquoise waters covered by limestone, reminding me about the Mexican cenotes and exotic destinations.

 This stunning water hole surrounded by lush vegetation can be reached after a 40-minute drive from Austin city center, being the perfect location for a day trip.